-Passengers aboard a Denver-bound flight last year spent seven hours stuck on the tarmac, one example of the rapidly increasing “tarmac delays” that air travelers face, according to a new study.
+Passengers aboard a Denver-bound flight last year spent seven hours stuck on a tarmac, one example of the rapidly increasing “tarmac delays” that air travelers face, according to a new study.

 The overall on-time performance of U.S. airlines has reached its worst level since 2014, with nearly a quarter of flights delayed, diverted, or canceled, according to the “Plane Truth 2026” study, which the consumer watchdog group unveiled Tuesday.
 One in 12 flights in 2025 arrived an hour or more late, the study found.

-In Colorado, the on-time arrival rates at (75.4%) and the (73.1%) both ranked below the national average of 76.3% for the largest U.S. airlines.
-Denver-based Frontier Airlines, for the fourth year in a row, ranked worst among major airlines for customer complaints and involuntary passenger bumpings.
+In Colorado, the on-time arrival rates at (75.4%) and the (73.1%) both lagged below the national average of 76.3% for the largest U.S. airlines.
+Denver-based Frontier Airlines ranked worst among major airlines for the fourth year in a row in customer complaints and involuntary passenger bumpings.

 The study draws on federal data collected by the from airlines.
 It presents a picture of air travel becoming more of a hassle for travelers, ahead of the busy summer travel months when complaints typically peak.